-Given the complexity of the industry, CivicScience took a deeper dive into the latest trends shaping this billion-dollar market.
+Given the complexity of the industry, CivicScience took a deeper dive into the latest skin care trends shaping this billion-dollar market.
 In particular, we looked at how skincare differs among men and women, current product and retail preferences among consumers, and the connection between well-being and skincare routines.

 Skincare Routines and Comfortability Among Men and Women